elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 #### docs/Tutorials

-As indicated in the overview, tutorials SHALL BE documents that target beginners and guide a user step-by-step through a process with the aim of achieving some goal.
+As indicated in the overview, tutorials SHALL BE documents that target beginners and guide a user step-by-step through a process to achieve some goal.
 Please see the [Divio tutorial page](https://documentation.divio.com/tutorials/) for details.

 - There SHALL BE a folder for each tutorial.
 See the [Cosmos SDK tutorials](https://github.com/cosmos/sdk-tutorials) as an example.
-- The folder SHALL CONTAIN all of the content that is relevant for that tutorial.
+- The folder SHALL CONTAIN all of the relevant content for that tutorial.
 - The content SHOULD BE consistent in format with [Cosmos SDK tutorials](https://tutorials.cosmos.network/).

 #### docs/How-To